Rohitshahare/Tableau-Dashboard-for-london-bike-rides/README.md

 # Tableau-Dashboard-for-london-bike-sharing-dataset

-this is the user-friendly Dashboard to view london bike data how many rides in that month, what is the temperature, windspeed , weather, hour
+this is the user-friendly Dashboard to view london bike data how many rides in that month/week/day, what is the temperature, windspeed , weather, hour

 Link to the Dataset: https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset